 - 5.2 It is important that a town centre provides a range of functions and uses to create a strong economic basis for supporting its local community.
 Accordingly, the Masterplan seeks to strengthen Flitwick's retail offer. - 5.3 A major new retail store would be located on the corner of Steppingley Road and Coniston Road.
-This would provide the opportunity to create a landmark building and create a striking backdrop to a new improved station square.
-This new landmark development would have a central atrium and corner tower rising above the main development to provide visual interest in the streetscene.
-Car parking for the new store would be located under the store and to the rear.
+This would provide the opportunity to create a landmark building and create a striking backdrop to a new station square.
+Added visual interest in the streetscene can be created by the inclusion of smaller retail units fronting Steppingley Rd and Coniston Rd, together with the accommodation for a new youth facility of the town.

+Car parking would be located under the store and to the rear.
 This would have the advantage of creating a strong street frontage.

-- 5.4 Additional retail units would also be provided on the opposite side of Steppingley Road and alongside the railway to redress the current open nature of the centre and provide additional choice of retailers to enhance the overall retail offer within the town centre.
-A development opportunity would also exist in front of the Russell Centre car park which would help give greater townscape enclosure.
-These new buildings would not only provide intense mixed-use activity in the heart of the town centre but would also become Flitwick's defining landmarks. - 5.5 The High Street is severed from Steppingley Road by the railway which acts as a barrier to movement.
-At the same time, the nature of retail provision on the High Street is limited and does not provide wholly for the need of residents.
+- 5.4 Additional retail units with residential above would be provided on the opposite side of Steppingley Road and alongside the railway and the transport interchange to redress the current open nature of the centre and provide additional choice of retailers to enhance the overall retail offer within the town centre.
+These new buildings would not only provide mixed-use activity in the heart of the town centre but would also become Flitwick's defining landmarks.
+The inclusion of a new library for Flitwick (relocated from Coniston Rd) within the development would further add to the mix of uses and variety of activity. - 5.5 The High Street is severed from Steppingley Road by the railway which acts as a barrier to movement.
+At the same time, the nature of retail provision on the

+High Street is limited and does not provide wholly for the need of residents.
 For this reason a new pedestrian/cycle bridge is proposed to integrate the High Street with the new retail quarter and station square.

 5.6 The opportunity also exists to help improve the facilities at the station.
 The role of the station as a commuter link to London is currently poorly served with lack of car parking facilities and very poor mobility impaired access.
 A new multi-storey car park for commuters would significantly reduce on-street parking problems in the town centre and would strengthen the patronage in the heart of the town centre through increased use.
-Network Rail's Thameslink project will result in longer platforms at the station and the new pedestrian bridge would provide lift access to improve mobility impaired access.
+Network Rail's Thameslink project will result in longer platforms and 12 car trains at the station by 2012 and the new pedestrian bridge would provide lift access to improve mobility impaired access.